vrocky/hyper_v_dark_mode/readme.md

 ---

-**Disclaimer:** This project is provided as-is with no warranty or guarantee of any kind.
-Please use it responsibly and at your own risk.
-The developers are not responsible for any damages or issues caused by the use of this script.

-For any questions or support, please contact the project maintainers.
+**Disclaimer:** This is very rough script, we can use it has hobby testing and workaround.
+Happy coding !!